 As Spain's capital and largest city, Madrid is steeped in cultural and artistic heritage, offering a vast array of things to do and sights to see.

-The next day you'll depart on a full day tour to the Spain's former capital and a medieval city of Toledo, just 50 km outside Madrid.
+The next day you'll depart on a full day tour to Spain's former capital and a medieval city of Toledo, just 50 km outside Madrid.

 Duration: 4 days, 3 nights.